bberry91221/MODULE-2-VBA/README.md

 |--------|----| VSLR |Vivint Solar|

 From the years 2017 and 2018 for the 12 companies, you can see in the tables below that 2017 was a banner year for solar power companies.
-Almost all of the companies enjoyed a positive Return on shareholders' stocks.
+Almost all of the companies enjoyed a positive total return on shareholders' stocks.

 ![VBA_Challenge_2017.PNG](Resources/VBA_Challenge_2017.PNG) ![VBA_Challenge_2018.PNG](Resources/VBA_Challenge_2018.PNG)

 ------------------
-so you loop through the data one time and collect all of the information.
-Your refactored code should run faster than it did in this module.
-DO TIMER on old codemeasure performance

 Finally, run the stock analysis, then confirm that your stock analysis outputs for 2017 and 2018 are the same as they were in the module (as shown in the images below).
 In your Resources folder, save the pop-up messages showing elapsed run time for the refactored code as VBA_Challenge_2017.png and VBA_Challenge_2018.png.
 Then, save the changes to your workbook.